suzuki-shunsuke/ghd2i/USAGE.md

 OPTIONS:
    --config value, -c value                                   configuration file path.
 Configuration file is optional.
 If \.ghd2i.yaml exists, it's used as the configuration file by default
    --data value                                               data file path.
 If data file path is set, the data is read from the file instead of calling GitHub API
    --lock value                                               Whether created issues are locked.
 One of 'auto', 'always', 'never'.
 Auto means that the issue is locked if the discussion is locked (default: "auto")
    --close value                                              Whether created issues are closed.
 One of 'auto', 'always', 'never'.
 Auto means that the issue is closed if the discussion is closed (default: "auto")
    --repo-owner value                                         Repository owner where issues are created.
 By default, issues are created in the repository of each discussion
    --repo-name value                                          Repository name where issues are created.
 By default, issues are created in the repository of each discussion
-   --dry-run                 Instead of creating issues, output issue body and comment bodies (default: false) --help, -h                show help
+   --query value, -q value                                    A query to search discussions --label value, -l value [ --label value, -l value ]        Additional labels to created issues --assignee value, -a value [ --assignee value, -a value ]  Assignees of created issues --dry-run                                                  Instead of creating issues, output issue body and comment bodies (default: false)
+   --help, -h                                                 show help
 ```

 ## ghd2i create-config